NREL/ReEDS-2.0/docs/source/user_guide.md

 | Does each model year have a unique magnitude?
 How are the data normalized? | No, 2007-2013 are normalized to 2010 demand (3738 TWh). | Yes, EER detrended the 2016-2023 data by doing a linear regression across that span of years and then adding/subtracting the linear trend across the years.
 This maintains the internal weather variability while separating the load growth.
 EER scaled the 2007-2013 data to match the average of my detrended 2016-2023 data. |
 | Time zone of the file | Central Standard Time (CST) | Central Standard Time (CST) |

+### Demand Response

+Demand response is turned off by default.
+To enable it the following switches are needed:
+  - `GSw_DRShed`: turns on/off the demand response resource
+  - `GSw_MaxDailyCF` : turns on/off daily maximum capacity factor constraint
+  - `dr_shedscen`: scenario to define which scalars will be used for the supply curve cost and capacity

 ## Hydrogen inputs